-Both Yarra and Darebin Councils voted recently to change the way they mark January 26, from 2018 onwards.
+Yarra and Darebin Councils also voted earlier this year to change the way they mark January 26, from 2018 onwards.

 Yarra Mayor, Cr Amanda Stone said the changes have been informed by in-depth conversations with the local Aboriginal community, as well as feedback from the broader Yarra community.

 “The overwhelming sentiment from our Aboriginal community is that January 26 is a date of sadness, trauma and distress.
 They have told us that this is not a day of celebration, but a day of mourning,” said Cr Stone.

 “We also commissioned an independent survey of nearly 300 non-Indigenous people in Yarra, which showed strong support for change.
 78.6% of broader community respondents supported the idea of Council holding an event to acknowledge Aboriginal experiences of January 26.

 “In recognition of our Aboriginal community’s experiences, we will hold a small, culturally-sensitive event acknowledging the loss of culture, language and identity felt by the community on January 26.

 “We will also be undertaking community education to help people better understand the Aboriginal community’s experiences of this date,” she said.